ANAMIKA

 A common enough sight on Cairo sidewalks.
 Hookah smokers:

-This very affable guy is frying what look like 'Arab dosas', They came big and perfectly round - he weilds a simple contraption that looks like a compass to achieve the neat circularity.
-I seek and obtain his permission to shoot a video - without buying his fare.
+This very affable guy is frying what look like dosas.
+They came big and perfectly round - a simple contraption that looks like a compass helps him achieve the neat circularity.
+I seek and obtain his permission to shoot a video - without buying the stuff.
 A passerby remarks: "India, Amta Bachaan, Shaarook Han!"

-On entering Giza, I call Uber and get texted: "Gamila will reach you in a minute".
-Soon appears a hefty apparition in a hijab with the voice of a 15-year old boy.
-The ride back to hotel is very long due to the utterly conjested state of the Giza express highway.
+On entering Giza, I invoke Uber and get texted: "Gamila will reach you in a minute".
+Soon appears a hefty apparition wearing a hijab and speaking with the voice of a 15-year old boy.
+The ride back to hotel takes very long due to the utterly conjested state of the Giza express highway.
 Gamila is talkative and asks about India and wants to know how Cairo compares with Delhi.
 Suddenly she fishes out a coin and offers it to me as a souvenir "it shows our king Tutenkhamun, a very special coin!" she claims(over the next week, petty purchases have made me the possessor of nearly a dozen of them).
-Finally, I realize it is close to the hotel and say: "you can put me down here, I will walk the rest of the way.
-Too bad, this traffic!" and pay her the amount Uber asked for plus a 20 pound tip when Gamila says: "Look, I missed at least one more ride due to the jam.
-Give me another 40 pounds!"
-I pay up and walk off.

 0 Comments: